-You may be thinking "Why should I use ETL containers over what the STL or Boost provides?".
+You may be thinking "Why should I use ETL containers over what the STL or Boost has to offer?".

 limited RAM.
 Alternatively, the STL containers allow an allocator class to be provided as a template parameter.
 These

 be used in place of the standard heap based allocators.
 There are a couple of issues with this technique that make it

 The easiest way to implement a custom allocator is to have the allocator contain the fixed storage.
 I have found issues

 with this technique in the past.
 One is that allocators should be normally be equivalent (one instance of an allocator

 should be able to release the memory allocated by another) and should not have state.
 To implement fixed capacity

 capacity allocators in this way makes the use of fixed capacity containers very awkward.